mrwilbroad/webpack-config-scope/README.md

 # webpack-config-scope

-## During css loading , this was configured
+## During css loading , this was configured to make sure even css style are transformed into appropriate bundle
 ```js
 module.exports = {
   mode: "production",